Where to Install Smoke Detectors

 Many experts recommend installing smoke alarms high on the ceiling or walls.

-By placing smoke detectors 12 inches below the ceiling, you can ensure early detection.
+You can ensure early detection by placing smoke detectors 12 inches below the ceiling.

 Every floor needs a smoke detector.
-Garages are familiar fire sources, so install a smoke detector.
-Remember basements, sunrooms, pool or spa areas, furnace rooms, laundry rooms, and other utility spaces.
+Garages are familiar fire sources, so install one.
+Also, remember basements, sunrooms, pool or spa areas, furnace rooms, laundry rooms, and other utility spaces.

 In new construction, hardwired, interconnected smoke detectors are often required.
 Even where building codes allow battery-operated detectors, a hardwired system is preferable.
 Replace battery-powered sensors twice a year.
 Change the batteries when DST ends and EST begins.